MicrosoftDocs/win32/desktop-src/SecAuthN/generating-the-digest-challenge-response.md

 ---
-Description: 'After receiving a challenge from the server, the client creates the Digest challenge response by calling the InitializeSecurityContext (Digest) function.' ms.assetid: 'b26b5676-a614-4017-a4e5-a5395292a667'
+Description: After receiving a challenge from the server, the client creates the Digest challenge response by calling the InitializeSecurityContext (Digest) function. ms.assetid: b26b5676-a614-4017-a4e5-a5395292a667
-title: Generating the Digest Challenge Response
+title: Generating the Digest Challenge Response ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Generating the Digest Challenge Response

-After receiving a challenge from the server, the client creates the Digest challenge response by calling the [**InitializeSecurityContext (Digest)**](initializesecuritycontext--digest-.md) function.
+After receiving a challenge from the server, the client creates the Digest challenge response by calling the [**InitializeSecurityContext (Digest)**](/windows/win32/Sspi/?branch=master) function.
 This function generates an MD5 [*hash*](https://msdn.microsoft.com/library/windows/desktop/ms721586#-security-hash-gly) fingerprint by using information about the requested resource and data from the challenge, and outputs a security token that represents a partial [*security context*](https://msdn.microsoft.com/library/windows/desktop/ms721625#-security-security-context-gly).
 To complete the authentication, the client must return the token to the server that issued the challenge.

-The following table describes the parameters of the [**InitializeSecurityContext (Digest)**](initializesecuritycontext--digest-.md) [*function*](https://msdn.microsoft.com/library/windows/desktop/ms721572#-security-context-function-gly), and the values to supply when constructing a Digest challenge response.
+The following table describes the parameters of the [**InitializeSecurityContext (Digest)**](/windows/win32/Sspi/?branch=master) [*function*](https://msdn.microsoft.com/library/windows/desktop/ms721572#-security-context-function-gly), and the values to supply when constructing a Digest challenge response.